Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 # Deployment

-I deployed the websit using GitHub's pages.
+I deployed the websit using **GitHub's pages**.
 The steps are as follows:

 1. Open **GitHub** in the browser.
 2. Sign into my account.